Lucy Mackintosh (historian): Career

 In the 2000s Mackintosh worked for numerous groups, including the Ministry for the Environment and the heritage division of Te Kaunihera o Tāmaki Makaurau/Auckland Council.
 From 2005 to 2014, Mackintosh worked as a consultant historian for Heritage New Zealand Pouhere Taonga.
 In the late-2000s, Mackintosh lived in New Haven, Connecticut for two years.
 She worked with Alexander Nemerov, who later became a doctoral advisor for her Ph.D. thesis.

 Mackintosh undertook research for her Ph.D. from 2013 to 2018.
 In 2019, Mackintosh received her PhD from Auckland University for her thesis, Shifting Grounds: History, Memory and Materiality in Auckland Landscapes c.1350–2018.
 The thesis was turned into an acclaimed book, published in 2021 as Shifting Grounds: Deep Histories of Tāmaki Makaurau Auckland.
 The book won the Ernest Scott Prize in 2022.
 One of her thesis supervisors, Anne Salmond, won the same prize in 1991 and 1998.

-In 2019, Mackintosh wrote an article for The Guardian on Auckland's Ihumāto when a land occupation protesting against a planned housing development, was served an eviction notice and police intervened, exposing New Zealanders to its little-known history.
+In 2019, Mackintosh wrote an article for The Guardian on Auckland's Ihumātao when a land occupation protesting against a planned housing development, was served an eviction notice and police intervened, exposing New Zealanders to its little-known history.

 In 2020, Mackintosh, and fellow curator Nina Finigan, preserved objects of significance to Aucklanders' reaction to the COVID-19 pandemic in New Zealand at Auckland Museum.

 Personal life

 Mackintosh's partner is Ben Lawrence.
-She has two children, Ruby and Joe.
+She has two children.